aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-xps/_index.md

 ### **Example 2.** Convert HTML from the local file system to XPS with explicitly specified options and save the result to the storage

-The example below demonstrates how to convert an HTML file from the local file system to XPS with explicitly specified options and save the result to the cloud storage.
+The example below demonstrates how to convert an HTML file from the local file system to XPS with explicitly specified options and save the result to cloud storage.

  For conversion, we use methods of the **ConverterBuilder** class: **FromLocalFile**(`inputPath`), **To**(`ConversionOptions`) and **SaveToStorageDirectory**(`outputDirectory`) that specify input data, the output format, and the target directory for a conversion result.
 The **Convert**(`builder`) overloaded method applies the builder style setup of the conversion parameters using ConverterBuilder class.